Ammonia Compressor Maintenance

 How an Ammonia Refrigeration System Works

 Anhydrous ammonia is the basis of an ammonia-based industrial refrigeration system.
-These systems take advantage of the unique chemical properties of anhydrous ammonia, which boils at a temperature of -28°F. Here is how that system works:
+These systems take advantage of the unique chemical properties of anhydrous ammonia, which boils at a temperature of -28°F. Typically, an ammonia compressor cycles through these steps:

 This process repeats cyclically to maintain cool temperatures inside the refrigeration system.
 However, the entire process centers around the ammonia compressor working correctly.
 If the compressor fails, it can cause a range of problems for users.